syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Getting-Started.md

    ~~~
    {:.prettyprint }

-   > Note: The Engine is a class that is defined as a "property" in Essential Calculate.
+   N> The Engine is a class that is defined as a "property" in Essential Calculate.

 Essential Calculate is now deployed in your ASP.NET application.